-WELCOMEWe have prepared this document to assist you to set up your VPS in a hassle-free way.
-This document is speacially prepared for all non-technical customers who are willing to use VPS service but unable to do so because of the lack of technical knowledge.
-This document will cover all the aspects of configuring & managing Windows VPS.
-Apart from this, our support team is always here to assist you anytime for any questions.
-You can either refer to our Knowledgebase or contact us via 24 X 7 live chat support.
+We have prepared this document to assist you in setting up your VPS in a hassle-free way.
+This document is specially prepared for all non-technical customers who are willing to use the VPS service, but unable to do so because of the lack of technical knowledge.
+This document will cover all the aspects of configuring and managing Windows VPS.
+Apart from this, our support team is always here to assist you anytime with any questions.
+You can either refer to our Knowledgebase or contact us via 24x7 live chat support.

-As you may be knowing, that setting up and managing a VPS is not a simple job.
+As you may know, setting up and managing a VPS is not a simple job.
 You need thorough technical knowledge to take care of Windows VPS technical issues.
-If you have chosen to avail our Fully Managed VPS services, our technical team will troubleshoot any technical issue that may arise and that are covered in the fully managed support scope.
-However, if you have chosen to go for Unmanaged VPS services then this guide will be helpful to manage those issues.
+If you have chosen to avail yourself of our Fully Managed VPS services, our technical team will troubleshoot any technical issue that may arise and that is covered in the fully managed support scope.
+However, if you have chosen to go for Unmanaged VPS services, then this guide will be helpful to manage those issues.

 Table of Contents

 - Windows VPS Management with WebsitePanel

 - Manage Windows VPS without WebsitePanel

 - Network Wide Blocked Ports

 - Web Platform Installer